Diego Ramírez de Arellano: Garcia de Nodal expedition

 Diego Ramírez de Arellano was born in Xàtiva in Valencia around 1580.

-He was appointed the main pilot in the 1618 expedition led by the brothers Bartolomé and Gonzalo García del Nodal to explore the region of the Straits of Magellan.
+He was appointed the main pilot in the 1618 expedition led by the brothers Bartolomé and Gonzalo García del Nodal to explore the Straits of Magellan.

 The expedition consisted of two caravels.

 Ramírez was charged with astronomical observations and with preparing charts with the help of Juan Manso and seven other pilots, four in each caravel.
 They had modern astrolabes that could measure angles of five minutes of arc, giving much more accuracy than older instruments.

 The expedition left Lisbon on 27 September 1618 and returned to Sanlúcar de Barrameda nine months later on 8 July 1619.

 The two caravels navigated without difficulty to the southern extreme of the American continent, resting on the way for a few days at Rio de Janeiro.

 They left Rio de Janeiro on 6 December 1618.
 On 6 January 1619 they found islands that they named Los Reyes.

 On 19 January they reached the Cape of Virgins, and on 22 January Cape Le Maire, which they called Cape San Vicente.

 The ships sailed through the San Vicente Strait, then west into the Pacific.

 This verified the route found by the Dutch.

 On 10 February 1619 they found a small group of islands to the southwest that they named after their cosmographer: the Diego Ramírez Islands.

 Sailing northwest, the expedition then entered the western end of the Magellan Strait and returned eastward to the Atlantic via the strait.

 The journey met no difficulties other than those normal in the harsh environment of the region.

 Ramírez, assisted by the pilot Juan Manso, collected the material needed to draw the first comprehensive sea chart of the southern part of Patagonia.

 The circumnavigation showed that Tierra del Fuego was an island, not a northern extension of the "Terra Australis" southern continent as had been thought.